lazydistribution/tree_structure_testing/README.md

 ## Base url
-should be directed to public folder
+should be directed to public folder index.php file
 ```
 ../public/index.php
 ```